Alexander M. Beatty: Chancellorsville campaign

 Early, occupying a line on the hills overlooking the railroad south of town, suddenly found himself outflanked by overwhelming numbers to his north and withdrew.
 Soon, he launched counterattacks up from the wooded ravines west of the heights.
 Beattie and the 3rd joined its brigade mates in stopping the attacks with well-timed and well-placed musketry.
-Sedgwick's path tp Hooker and the AoP was open, but in the delay caused by gathering forming his troops in a marching column, the opportunity passed.
+Sedgwick's path to Hooker and the AoP was open, but in the delay caused by gathering forming his troops in a marching column, the opportunity passed.
 The 3rd was at the rear of the column that was delayed for several hours by Brig.
 Gen. Wilcox's Alabama brigade.
 At their final delaying line at Salem church, three brigades from McLaws's division and one from Anderson's joined them and stopped Sedgwick's advance.
 Beattie's men retreated with the rest of the force to more defendable ridges without contact.

 On Friday, May 4, Beattie and his men were on the left flank facing east in Howe's division whose left was anchored on the Rappahanock.
 (Note: Sedgwick had placed his 20,000 men in a U-shaped formation tied on the west by Banks' Ford and on the east by Taylor's Hill.
 Lee deployed around them with McLaws to the west, Anderson to the south, and Early to the east.
 Getting these divisions in position took most of the day, and not until 5:00 p.m. did Early launch two of his brigades, Hoke's and Hays', against Sedgwick's left where Beattie was.)
 At 7:00 a.m. on May 4, Early recaptured Marye's Heights then turned west until he arrived at Sedgwick's main lines, halting after coming under heavy fire.
 During the remainder of the morning, Early launched a series of uncoordinated attacks on the Howe's position, all of which were defeated.
 Sedgwick was now outnumbered hold a six mile long line held by 20,000 troops against now 25,000 Confederates with only one bridgehead as an out if pressed.
 He asked that the main army assist him, but Hooker told him to stay put and not to attack unless the main army did the same.
 Meanwhile, Lee (Note: Lee, despite being outnumbered by a ratio of over two to one, won arguably his greatest victory of the war, sometimes described as his "perfect battle.") arrived on scene and launched additional new attacks.
 Beattie and his men just as at Marye's heights galled Early's attacks.
 Nightfall was mitigated by a bright full moon.
 Early, thinking the left held by the Vermont brigade would fail, launched a night attack.
 The 3rd and its brigade opened with musketry and artillery when the Rebels were in the open and defeated them.
 The engineers had added a second bridge during the day and Sedgwick opted to escape at night across the bridges.
 VI Corps began retreating to a pre-planned smaller line closer to the bridges, and began their retreat without losses.